Individual accreditation FAQs

 Why are the forms so lengthy?

-Questions on specific areas must be asked to ascertain if an applicant meets a certain standard.
-These areas are verified by an assessor to ensure that when we advertise the applicant to the public we can be assured that they are meeting the Standards of the scheme which in turn re-assures the public they are approaching a solicitor of competence.
-However, the criteria can be signed off over a period of time taking away the onerous aspect of completing it in one go.
+Evidence must be provided against specific criteria to ascertain if an applicant meets a certain standard.
+These areas are verified by an assessor to ensure that when accredited lawyers are promoted to injured people, they can be assured that the lawyer meets the Standards of the scheme which in turn re-assures them that they are approaching a solicitor of competence.

 Do I need trial experience?